node-prism/arc/README.md

 ### Auto sync

-By default, any operation that mutates data is followed by a sync using whichever adapter the collection was initialized with.
-You can disable this `autosync` feature when creating the collection:
+By default, any operation that modifies data is followed by a synchronization using the adapter with which the collection was initialized.
+You have the option to disable this `autosync` feature during collection creation:

 ```typescript
 new Collection(".data", "planets", { autosync: false });